TrustMateSA/MagentoPlugin/README.md

 BEFORE UPDATE:

-Due to changed review storage structure, reviews from TrustMate need to re-downloaded.
+Due to changed review storage structure, reviews from TrustMate need to be re-downloaded.
 Remove everything from `trustmate_product_opinions` table along with references:

 ```
 DELETE FROM review WHERE trustmate_review_id IN (SELECT id FROM trustmate_product_opinions);